-A painting by Picasso in the Tate collection is undergoing conservation after a visitor to Tate Modern defaced the work.
+A painting by Picasso housed at Tate Modern in London is undergoing conservation after a visitor to the gallery defaced the work.
 Shakeel Ryan Massey, who is based in north London, appeared at a magistrates court in London earlier this week allegedly charged with damaging Bust of a Woman (1944), according to the Guardian which reports that Massey indicated he would deny the charge.
-The work depicts Picasso’s lover and muse, Dora Maar.
+The work depicts Picasso’s lover and muse, Dora Maar; it is owned by a private collector, and has been on loan to Tate Modern since 2011.

 Tate said in a statement: “The person was swiftly apprehended and has been charged.
 Police are investigating.
 The work of art is with our conservation team for expert assessment.”
 The Tate did not immediately respond to a request for further comment.